ThomasWharton/hangman/README.md

 2. Select **GitHub - Connect** for deployment method and connect your GitHub account by logging in with your GitHub details in the prompt.
 3. Select your GitHub account from the dropdown list if not already preselected.
 4. Search for your GitHub repository that you would like to deploy and click **Connect** on the respository in the search list.
 5. Deployment options are found further down the **Deploy** tab with options for **Automatic Deploys** and **Manual Deploy**.
-Automatic deploys all for heruko to update your app everytime your GitHub is updated.
+Automatic deploys all for heroku to update your app everytime your GitHub is updated.
 6. Choose your deployment option and the branch from which you would like to deploy.
 7. If **Automatic deploys** is chosen, click on **Enable Automatic Deploys**.
 If **Manual deploy** chosen, click on **Deploy Branch**.
-8. Heruko should now start the deployment process.
+8. Heroku should now start the deployment process.
 Once successfully deployed, a message will appear saying **Your app was successfully deployed.** with a button to view your deployed application.

 ## Libraries Used